 With titlos.com, time works in your favor, not against you.

 Read moreTransferring real estate in Greece is a process that begins the moment property owners decide to sell.
-While in other countries, such as the U.S., there are specialized title agents who manage the ownership file, in Greece this crucial first step of preparation falls entirely on the owner.

 Read more